Croatian War of Independence: Serb and Yugoslav People's Army forces

 By 1991, the JNA officer corps was dominated by Serbs and Montenegrins; they were overrepresented in Yugoslav federal institutions, especially the army.
 57.1% of JNA officers were Serbs, while Serbs formed 36.3% of the population of Yugoslavia.
 A similar structure was observed as early as 1981.
 Even though the two peoples combined comprised 38.8% of the population of Yugoslavia, 70% of all JNA officers and non-commissioned officers were either Serbs or Montenegrins.
 In July 1991, the JNA was instructed to "completely eliminate Croats and Slovenes from the army", most of whom had already begun to desert en masse.

 Croatian forces

 The Croatian military was in a much worse state than that of the Serbs.
 In the early stages of the war, lack of military units meant that the Croatian Police force would take the brunt of the fighting.
 The Croatian National Guard (Zbor narodne garde), the new Croatian military, was formed on 11 April 1991, and gradually developed into the Croatian Army (Hrvatska vojska) by 1993.
 Weaponry was in short supply, and many units were either unarmed or were equipped with obsolete World War II-era rifles.
 The Croatian Army had only a handful of tanks, including World War II-surplus vehicles such as the T-34, and its Air Force was in an even worse state, consisting of only a few Antonov An-2 biplane crop-dusters that had been converted to drop makeshift bombs.
+Several paramilitaries formations participated in the war, the largest of which were the Croatian Defence Forces (HOS), the military wing of the far-right Croatian Party of Rights, with Dobroslav Paraga serving as supreme commander.
+At the outset of the war, Tomislav Merčep organized the first 2,000 volunteers on the Croatian side; units under his command were responsible for atrocities against Serb civilians.